Chatbots: What are they exactly? And why are they all the rave today?

 7. Keep it simple and more simple (KISS)

-In addition to designing your chatbot in such a way that it replicates human interactions and conversations as much as possible, it’s also important to limit the number of words required to interact with your chatbot in the first place.
+In addition to designing your chatbot in such a way that it replicates human interactions and conversations as much as possible, it’s also important to limit the number of words required to interact with it in the first place.

 For example, your chatbot can be designed to provide pictures and videos in addition to written content.
 You can test this method by having a user who speaks a different language interact with your bot and see if he or she receives the necessary and accurate content or answer.